-Click the gray vertical bar labeled "Drill-Down" at the upper right border of Visplore.
+Note: in case you didn't see a bar chart, click on the dark-gray vertical bar labeled "Drill-Down" at the upper right border of Visplore.

 The newly opened "Drill-Down" block aggregates the (one) selected time series by categories.
-The first view is a calendar, where rows are months/years, and columns are days of the month.
+The initially shown view is a calendar, where rows are months/years, and columns are days of the month.
 The color (and number label, if space permits) initially shows the Mean (=average) value of that day.
 According to the color scheme, days with a high average temperature are dark red, and cooler days are white-ish.
-You can adjust the color scheme.

 Now, in the Statistics overview, select the time series "Power_Generation_BrightCounty_PV".
 The text filter may help you.